vlang/vlang-blog/content/blog/elevate-your-v-project-with-unit-tests.md

 be testing a development version of V that is not symlinked or added to path.
 The `@VEXE` term is a compile-time constant that provides the path to the V executable currently being run.
-Additionally, there may be instances where people have `$` in their paths.
-In order to avoid confusing the compiler, we use `os.quoted_path` to escape the path.
+Additionally, there may be instances where people have `$` or spaces in their paths.
+In order to avoid confusing the compiler, we use `os.quoted_path` to quote the path.

 For the rest of code, we just use `asserts` normally.